ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 A concrete way to understand the expectations for data submissions is to view the metadata templates for clinical, biospecimen and assay data available in Synapse's Data Curator App ([DCA](https://dca-docs.scrollhelp.site/DCA/Working-version/HTAN/)).
 For any given dataset, you may be submitting:

-- clinical data metadata(s)
+- clinical data metadata template(s)
-- biospecimen metadata(s)
+- biospecimen metadata template(s)
-- assay metadata
+- assay metadata template(s)
 - assay data files

 The first three items will be validated and submitted using the Data Curator App.
 The last item, assay data files, only needs to be uploaded to the synapse project itself.